 This is due to the fundamental inconsistency in the design.
 The nut, springs, and cam are not usually consistently and meticulously loosened and tightened, so you can never get the axle back on the same as when you took it off.

 With the Thru-Axle, this is eliminated.
-The consistent rigid structure of design delivers accurate removal and replacement of the axle every time.
-While it takes a bit longer, this is offset against the consistency of installation and the resulting performance.
+The consistent rigid structure of the design delivers accurate removal and replacement of the axle every time.
+While it takes a bit longer, this is offset by the consistency of installation and the resulting performance.

 Here is one area where QR has an advantage -price.
 A single TA can cost between $30 and $60, while a pair of QR’s come for just $10-$20 a set.